mathiasgrimm/laravel-dot-env-gen/README.md

 # laravel-DotEnvGen
-generates a .env.gen file based on the existing project source code.
-Analises for not used .env variables and variables used that are not defined on the .env file
+php artisan command that generates a .env.gen file based on the existing project source code.<br>
+Analises for not used .env variables and variables that are used but not defined on the .env file